sbeliakova/nexmo-developer/_documentation/client-sdk/troubleshooting.md

 * You need to have a valid admin `JWT`, meaning a `JWT` without "sub" claim.
 You can [Decode your JWT](https://jwt.io/) to make sure.

+## Application settings

+Check that your application set up properly using this guide https://developer.nexmo.com/conversation/guides/application-setup

+Check that you have a valid answer_url linked to the application.

+## Country specific restrictions

+Please make sure you have checked Voice country specific restrictions https://help.nexmo.com/hc/en-us/sections/200637656-Country-Specific-Features-and-Restrictions which will give you more details if there are any specific details which you need to take into account when building your NCCO.

 # Have more Questions?

-Should you have any further questions, issues or feedback, please contact us on `support@nexmo.com` or at [Nexmo community Slack](https://developer.nexmo.com/community/slack).
+Should you have any further questions, issues or feedback, please contact us on `ea.support@nexmo.com` or at [Nexmo community Slack](https://developer.nexmo.com/community/slack).